 Amber is our Office Manager who works weekday mornings.
 Amber completed her college education at Western Carolina University with a degree in Early Childhood Special Education (BK).
 She taught preschool special education in the North Carolina County Public Schools from 1998 until 2015.
 She loves the beach and the mountains, spending time with friends and family, writing and taking pictures of landscapes, especially sunrises and sunsets.
 Amber began taking yoga classes at Sunrise Yoga in March of 2016.
 Practicing yoga has helped guide her on her journey to live mindfully in the present and with a grateful heart.
 Yoga is an important part of her overall health and well-being.
 She is very excited and happy to be a part of the Sunrise Yoga family!

-Colleen is our Receptionist week-nights and Saturday mornings.
+Colleen is our Receptionist on weekday afternoons on weekends.
 She is a former sales and marketing executive in the music, art publishing and sports arenas.
 About a decade ago she transitioned into nonprofit work at the Forsyth Humane Society and the SECU Family House.
 Colleen is a passionate animal advocate and an avid reader.
 She tries to incorporate the wisdom of Thich Nhat Hanh and Pema Chodron into everyday life and looks forward to developing a yoga practice that will complement her meditation practice.

 Kayla is our Receptionist on week-nights.
 She moved into the area from Greensboro in April 2017 with her husband and dog.
 Kayla started practicing yoga in 2014 and is excited about continuing to grow her own personal practice.
 She is enthusiastic about being a part of the yoga community and is grateful to be a member of the Sunrise Yoga family.
 In her free time, Kayla enjoys walking her dog, reading blogs, spending time with her husband, and listening to podcasts.